Manage your budget

 If your home forms part of a management company you will have to pay a service charge.
 You should also attend the meetings of the management company.

-You should look at your mortgage from time to time to check if it would be worthwhile to switch mortgage products or move to another lender.
+You should review your mortgage from time to time to check if it would be worthwhile to switch products or move to another lender.

 Managing difficult circumstances